All Episodes

 He's a total racist.

-At night he sleeps under white sheets.
+At night, he sleeps under white sheets.

 That will be the New York Times the day after any of these people become the Republican nominee.

-But they played Romney as the reasonable guy.
+Now, Romney was not my favorite in 2012, but they played Romney as the reasonable guy.

-The Herman Cain isn't serious.
+The Herman Kane isn't serious.

-The Rick Santorum will well, he hates everybody.
+The Rick Santorum, well, he hates everybody.

-And they would all rise and then the media would tear them down and they would fall.
+And they would all rise, and then the media would tear them down, and they would fall.

 And only after every candidate, this was the thing that struck me about Romney in 2012.

-Go back to the real clear politics polling average.
+Go back to the Real Clear Politics polling average.

 Every candidate had to take the lead first.